top of page

 Environment Sustainability Policy

-We provide opportunities for children to develop a broad knowledge and understanding of the importance of nature, sustainability, and the causes and impact of climate change through their learned and lived experiences.
-Children are able to develop positive attitudes and values about sustainable practices by exploring solutions to environmental issues, learning about the world around them and how to protect it and watching adults role model positive sustainable actions and solutions.
+Children supported to develop positive attitudes and values about sustainable practices by exploring solutions to environmental issues, learning about the world around them and how to protect it, and observing adults consistently role modelling positive, responsible and sustainable behaviours.

 • Helping children to spend time in nature, and explore it through art and play